ARM-software/acle/main/acle.md

 ## Hints

 The intrinsics in this section are available for all targets.
-They may be no-ops (i.e. generate no code, but possibly act as a code motion barrier in compilers) on targets where the relevant instructions do not exist.
+They may be no-ops (that is, generate no code, but possibly act as a code motion barrier in compilers) on targets where the relevant instructions do not exist.
 On targets where the relevant instructions exist but are implemented as no-ops, these intrinsics generate the instructions.